CartoDB/documentation/app/content/react/guides/basemaps.md

 3. Export the style in JSON format using the `Export` dialog.

-4. Add the JSON file to your project.
+4. Add the JSON file to your project (adding it to your public folder is a good choice, for example public/custom_basemap.json).

 5. Edit the `basemap` property in the `src/store/initialStateSlice.js`: